-The results of our tests indicated that the District expended Measure M General Obligation Bond Funds only for the specific projects approved by the voters, in accordance with Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.
+The results of our tests indicated that the District's Measure M General Obligation Bond Funds (Measure M) are in compliance with Proposition 39 as outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.

-Varinel, Time, Day & Co., LLP
+Vaurinek Tune, Day & Co.
+LLP.

-Rancho Cucamonga, California December 18, 2014
+Rancho Cucamonga, California December 20, 2017